Stanley Krippner: Dream telepathy

-In 1993, Krippner published the results of a number of dream telepathy experiments he conducted along with other researchers at Maimonides Medical Center.
+In 1973, Krippner co-authored a book Dream Telepathy with Montague Ullman and Alan Vaughan, which detailed among other studies the results of dream telepathy experiments he conducted along with other researchers at Maimonides Medical Center.
+The summary of the Maimonides chapter concludes that the "procedure produced statistically significant results indicating the telepathic effects had been produced in the subjects' dreams".
+Krippner followed this book up with other writings on the Maimonides experiments, for example a 1993 article in the Journal of Parapsychology.
 The experiments have not been independently replicated.
-In a review of the research published in American Psychologist, Professor Irwin Child, former head of the Department of Psychology at Yale University, concluded that 'the tendency toward hits rather than misses cannot reasonably be ascribed to chance'.
+In a review of the research published in American Psychologist, professor Irwin Child, former head of the Department of Psychology at Yale University, concluded that 'the tendency toward hits rather than misses cannot reasonably be ascribed to chance'.
 But this favorable commentary has been criticized by a number of reviews and respondents, who argued that Krippner's work like most parapsychology severely lacked in rigor and instituting proper controls against bias.

 In 1985, psychologist C. E. M. Hansel criticized the picture target experiments that were conducted by Krippner and Ullman.
 According to Hansel, there were weaknesses in the design of the experiments in the way in which the agent became aware of their target picture.
 Only the agent should have known the target and no other person until the judging of targets had been completed, however, an experimenter was with the agent when the target envelope was opened.
 Hansel also wrote there had been poor controls in the experiment as the main experimenter could communicate with the subject.
 In 2002, Krippner denied Hansel's accusations claiming the agent did not communicate with the experimenter.

 An attempt to replicate the experiments that used picture targets was carried out by Edward Belvedere and David Foulkes.
 The finding was that neither the subject nor the judges matched the targets with dreams above chance level.
 Results from other experiments by Belvedere and Foulkes were also negative.

 In 2003, Simon Sherwood and Chris Roe wrote a review that claimed support for dream telepathy at Maimonides.
 However, James Alcock noted that their review was based on "extreme messiness" of data.
 Alcock concluded the dream telepathy experiments at Maimonides have failed to provide evidence for telepathy and "lack of replication is rampant."
+However, in 2017 the same authors, along with Lance Storm, Patrizio E. Tressoldi, Adam J. Rock, and Lorenzo Di Risio, published an expanded meta-analysis of dream studies from 1966-2016, concluding with much the same wording as their 2003 review that "Combined effect sizes for both Maimonides and post-Maimonides studies suggest that judges may be able to use dream mentations to identify target materials correctly more often than would be expected by chance."